 Deepfakes can serve dual purposes: on one hand, to discredit or defame someone by attributing false statements or actions to them; on the other, to exploit the credibility and public image of well-known figures to lend weight and legitimacy to misleading messages.

-Political figures are often prime targets of manipulation campaigns, but other public personalities, such as actors, presenters, or well-known media brands, are also used because of their visibility and the trust they inspire.
-Since a large amount of public audiovisual material exists about them, it is easy to feed AI systems with such data to produce highly convincing deepfakes.
+Political figures are often the primary targets of manipulation campaigns.
+However, other public figures, such as well-known actors, prominent presenters or popular media brands, are also affected due to their high visibility and the trust they inspire.
+The large amount of publicly available audiovisual material about them further facilitates the use of this data to train AI systems, enabling the creation of highly realistic deepfakes.

 spread disinformation and manipulate public opinion

-Deepfakes are also used to produce and disseminate coordinated disinformation campaigns that aim to:
+Deepfakes are increasingly used as part of coordinated disinformation campaigns designed to:

 AI-generated content can serve multiple manipulative purposes, particularly in the run-up to elections, posing a serious threat to democratic integrity.